Rangers vs. Twins Player Props Betting Odds

-Player props can be found for Marcus Semien and Max Kepler, among others, when the Texas Rangers host the Minnesota Twins at Globe Life Field on Friday at 8:05 PM ET.
+Oddsmakers have listed player props for Marcus Semien and others when the Texas Rangers host the Minnesota Twins at Globe Life Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!